What is ISO 45001:2018 OCCUPATIONAL HEALTH AND SAFETY MANAGEMENT SYSTEMS (OHSMS)?

 ISO 45001 is an international standard that specifies requirements for an occupational health and safety (OH&S) management system published in March 2018.
-ISO 45001 is a new standard that will effectively replace the existing BS OHSAS 18001.
-ISO 45001 is known as the “Occupational Health & Safety Management System.”
+This is a new standard that will effectively replace the existing BS OHSAS 18001.
+It is known as the “Occupational Health & Safety Management System.”

 Part of the Management that specifies requirements for an Occupational Health & Safety Management System.
 It provides a safe and healthy workplace by preventing work-related injury and ill-health.
 It introduces a risk-based approach & follows the high-level structure of other ISO standards, such as ISO 9001:2015 and ISO 14001:2015, which makes integration of these standards easier.